 If you're part of a distributed team using web or video conferencing, or use it for client meetings, do a sound, light and background check.
 You may not like video, but when you control these elements, you control your message.
 And, if you do this right, it can be a great message.
 You don't want to sound hollow, so adjust your volume.
 Is that an open door to your bathroom?
 Beer bottles on the counter?
 Glare from a window darkening your face?
 And what about that picture of you and friends wearing flower crowns?
-You look so high.
+You look a tad drunk.
 In full-screen things are so much bigger and nosy ass people look around.
+Keep that in mind because perception is everything.
 Figure it out.
-Perception is everything.

 Keep a regular schedule